allthemikeysaretaken/Temporal-Clustering-of-Fast-Coronal-Mass-Ejections/README.md

     np.random.seed(327)
     ##

 One can select a subset of the stored CME data that satisfies some specified conditions.
+Note that all figures shown for this example correspond to the extreme value of `800`.

     ## INITIALIZE TIME-SERIES
     timestep = 'hour'